nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 - 1a.
-The format of the add method is invalid
+The format of add method is invalid
     1a1.
 McGymmy shows an error message
     Use case ends.